 Think about all of the retirement scenarios laid out for us in the financial universe; at the heart of nearly every one of them is a big, fat 401k with a seven figure balance to keep us pampered and well provided for in our golden years.

 Let?s run some numbers.
-Let?s say you participate in your company?s 401k plan, and your income is sufficient to max out your contributions at the current allowance of $17,500.
-You’re 40 years old, and you?ll be making that contribution in each of the next 25 years.
-We’ll assume the historic long term stock market average rate of return of 8% per year and that whatever stocks or mutual funds you invest your money in will never under perform that average.
+Let?s say you participate in your company?s 401k plan, and your income is sufficient to max out your contributions at the current allowance of $18,000.
+You?re 40 years old, and you?ll be making that contribution in each of the next 25 years.
+We?ll blend a rate of return on a balanced portfolio consisting of both stocks and fixed income investments, with at an average of 7% per year.

-$17,500 contributed each year, for 25 years at 8% will produce a balance of approximately $1.2 million at age 65.
+$18,000 contributed each year, for 25 years at 7% will produce a balance of $1,181,209, so let’s round that up to and even $1.2 million at age 65.

 You?ll be a millionaire!
 That was easy, wasn?t it?

-Will a million dollars be enough to retire on – and what will it buy you?
+Will a Million Dollars be Enough to Retire on – and What Will it Buy You?

 From where we sit today, $1.2 million is a big chunk of change.
 Can you imagine not being able to retire on that much money???

 Well, it?s actually quite possible.

 We all know that prices rise over time.
 For reasons too complex to cover here, inflation is built into our economic and financial systems.
 We can bet on it continuing in the future for all of the same reasons it has in the past?what ever those reasons may be.

 Let?s look at what inflation can do to $1.2 million dollars over the next 25 years.
 Since there?s no way to project future inflation with any degree of certainty, let?s use recent history as a metric.
 What has inflation done to the value of money over the past 25 years?

 We?re not even going to consider the fact that inflation won?t disappear from the scene once we turn 65 and how THAT impacts the projection!

-Let?s assume that you?ll invest 100% of your money in super safe 10 year US Treasury notes, currently paying 1.61%.
-To keep it simple, we’ll round that number up to 2% even.
-2% of $600,000 is $12,000 (remember, we’re adjusting the $1.2 million down for the ravages of 25 years of inflation).
-That’s $1,000 per month.
+Let?s assume that you?ll invest 100% of your money in super safe 10 year US Treasury notes, currently paying 2.38%.?
+2.38% of $683,813 is $16,346 (remember, we?re adjusting the $1.2 million down for the ravages of 25 years of inflation).
+That?s?$1,362 per month in today’s dollars.

 But let?s touch on something even more basic.
-While we can “see” the possibility of accumulating a seven figure retirement balance through regular contributions combined with the magic of compounding over an extended period of time, the fact is – barring a runaway inflation – relatively few of us will ever amass such a fortune!
+While we can ?see? the possibility of accumulating a seven figure retirement balance through regular contributions combined with the magic of compounding over an extended period of time, the fact is – barring a runaway inflation – relatively few of us will ever amass such a fortune!